Multi-Purchase Behavior: Modeling, Estimation and Optimization

 \section{The \bmvl~Choice Model For Multi-Purchase Behavior}

 The family of multi-purchase choice models that we formulate and study in this work, namely the \bmvlk{} family, has roots in the Marketing and the Spatial Statistics literature~\citep{russell2000analysis}.
-Models in this family describe the probability with which a customer purchases a bundle $\anychosenset$ (with $|\anychosenset| \leq K$) of unique products when the platform recommends set $\offeredAsmt$ of products.
+Models in this family describe the probability with which a customer purchases a bundle $\anychosenset$ (with $|\anychosenset| \leq K$) of unique products when the platform recommends a set $\offeredAsmt$ of products.
 Thus, the suffix K parameterizes these models by the maximum size of bundles that a customer can purchase (for instance, \rcm{} model captures purchases of bundles of size at most $2$).
 We start by specifying the conditional utility (a conditional random variable) of purchasing a product given the purchase decisions corresponding to all other products that were offered for the generic \bmvlk{} model as:

 where $\alpha_i$ is a product specific parameter, parameters $\beta_{ij}$ capture interactions between product pairs $i$ and $j$, $\epsilon_i$ is a noise random variable distributed according to the Gumbel distribution, $\ind\{\}$ is the indicator function that evaluates to one (zero) if the inequality is true (false), and $X_j$ represent binary random variables that signify whether the customer purchased item $j$ or not ($x_j$ are the corresponding realizations) when $\offeredAsmt$ is offered.
 The $\beta_{ij}$ parameters are symmetric in the product pair, i.e., $\beta_{ij} = \beta_{ji}$.
 We can interpret from the above equation that the conditional utility of adding a product to a purchased bundle depends on its intrinsic value and its pairwise relationship with other purchases.
-Thus, even if the bundles are of size $K$, the effect on the utility by other products is pairwise, restricting the number of parameters to be of $O(\numberOfItems^2)$, where $\numberOfItems$ is the number of products.
+For example, in grocery shopping, the utility of buying eggs for a customer who has already decided to buy flour and butter (which would let them bake a cake) as part of this bundle can be higher, as compared to buying eggs when they had decided to not purchase flour and butter.
+Further, even if the bundles are of size $K$, the effect on the utility by other products is pairwise, restricting the number of parameters to be of $O(\numberOfItems^2)$, where $\numberOfItems$ is the number of products.

-If the consumer has made a decision for each of the other products, then they will purchase product $i$ only if the above conditional utility exceeds the threshold value $0$.
-The conditional probability of buying product $i \in \offeredAsmt $ can be computed as: